k8-scalar/k8-scalar/README.md

 kubectl create secret generic kubeconfig --from-file .
 ```

 Several Kubernetes resources can optionally be fine-tuned.
 Application configuration is done by setting environment variables.
 For example, the Riemann component can have a strategy configured or the Cassandra cpu threshold at which is should scale.

 Finally, the resource requests and limits of the Cassandra pod can also be adjusted.
-The file that must be modified can be found in [operations/cassandra-cluster/templates](operations/cassandra-cluster/templates/cassandra-statefulset.yaml).
+These files can be found in the `operations` subdirectory, e.g. the Cassandra YAML file can be found in [operations/cassandra-cluster/templates](operations/cassandra-cluster/templates/cassandra-statefulset.yaml).